Questionnaire on "the rights of older persons with disabilities"

 The discussions found that older persons with disabilities face exclusion, multiple and intersectional discrimination that lead to human rights violations, such as the deprivation of legal capacity and institutionalization.
 In this context, the CRPD was found to have the potential of advancing the rights of older persons with disabilities because it challenges substituted decision-making regimes, involuntary treatment and institutionalization.
 The CRPD could also ensure their access to community-based support services and arrangements.

 Some of the gaps identified during the meeting included the lack of standards on the rights of older persons with disabilities, the lack of a disability perspective with aging (or aging with disability) in public policies, legislation with arbitrary age provisions, the negative image of aging, and the lack of disaggregated data on older persons.
 The cooperation between the older persons and disability communities was also highlighted as being fundamental to enhance the focus on older persons with disabilities.
 Lastly, experts recommended that the CRPD Committee develops and adopts a General Comment on focusing on the rights of older persons with disabilities.
-For more information on the discussion, please find the summary of the meeting
+[Summary of the meeting].